xaekks/BlackBox/README.md

 We welcome contributions from my side.
 Whether you're adding new providers or features, or simply fixing typos and making small improvements, your input is valued.
 Creating a pull request is all it takes – I will handle the code review process.
 Once all changes have been addressed, we'll merge the pull request into the main branch and release the updates at a later time.

-## Disclaimer
+> [!WARNING]
-This is an unofficial API and is not affiliated with or endorsed by the official BlackBox AI team.
+> This is an unofficial API and is not affiliated with or endorsed by the official BlackBox AI team.

 ## 📄 License